 Despite uncertainty over Afghanistan’s future – or indeed because of it – Hand in Hand is committed to remaining in the country.
-In fact, we’re expanding our reach in Afghanistan thanks to a game-changing US $1.16 million (€840 K) grant from the European Union.
+In fact, we’re expanding our reach thanks to a game-changing US $1.16 million (€840 K) grant from the European Union.
 Launched in February 2014, the deal marks a series of milestones for Hand in Hand:

 - Our first grant from the European Union.

 - Our first time working in Samangan Province, bordering Hand in Hand Afghanistan’s most developed operation in the province of Balkh.
-Samangan offers relatively stable security, support from local stakeholders and, given the absence of similar programs in the region, the opportunity to make a transformative impact.
+Samangan offers relatively stable security, support from local stakeholders and, given the absence of similar programmes in the region, the opportunity to make a transformative impact.

 We’re also introducing a number of upgrades adapted to suit Afghan conditions:

 - Literacy and numeracy training.
-Countrywide, only 7 percent of rural women are literate.

 - Vocational training and toolkits for in-demand skills such as beekeeping, silkworm rearing and motorcycle repair.
 Farming productivity in Afghanistan has fallen by half during 30 years of near-continuous war.